LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Comprehensive set of developer tools

-The Logtalk distribution includes make, debugging, documenting, diagraming, testing, assertion, profiling, porting, versioning, and packaging developer tools.
+The Logtalk distribution includes make, linting, debugging, documenting, diagraming, testing, assertion, profiling, porting, metrics, versioning, and packaging [developer tools](tools.html).
+Several of these tools can also be [applied](using_tools_with_prolog.html) to plain Prolog and Prolog module code bases.